Billionaire Profile

 Early Life

 John Tu was born in Chongqing, China, in 1941.
-His family moved to Shanghai in 1945 and later to Taiwan in 1947.
-In 1960, he moved to West Germany to study electrical engineering at the Technische Hochschule Darmstadt, graduating in 1970.
+His family moved to Taiwan in 1947.
+He later pursued electrical engineering studies in Germany at the Technische Hochschule Darmstadt, graduating in 1970.

 Rise to Success